 - Some paved asphalt-covered areas

 It is strongly recommended that suitable spreader pads should always be used under the outrigger feet regardless of the ground conditions.

 Furthermore, poorer ground conditions may need additional foundation preparation before the MEWP outriggers are deployed.
 This may include:

 - steel grillages

 - concrete pads

-It timbers are used, they must be in good condition, dry, and of suitable thickness.
+It timbers are used, they must be in good condition, dry, of suitable thickness.
 Scaffold boards are not adequate.